Amcol188/brainsation.com/content/post/Celeb-Kids-11.-Georgia-May-Jagger-–-Mick-Jagger-&-Jerry-Hall.md

 The couple’s daughter, Georgia May Jagger, seems to intent to follow in her mother’s Gucci-clad footsteps.

 Having been signed by Independent Models at age 16, Georgia May has appeared in dozens of campaigns for well-known brands, such as Miu Miu and Chanel.

-“I suppose I’m famous to some degree,” the 25-year-old told GQ.
-“But I’m really just a regular person who loves clothes.”

-Click next to checkout “The Rock” and his daughter, Simone Alexandra…

 {{< ad_atn >}}